Are You Making High Potential Talent Mistakes?

 Let’s look at two of the high potentials you have identified, Chris and Alex.
 They have both proven themselves in their current roles.
 They are smart, above-average performers, good communicators, and respected by their managers and team mates alike.

 But is that enough?
-Our experience says, “No.” Here is where and how your choices may run into high potential talent mistakes and not measure up to fulfill your hopes and expectations.
+Our organizational culture assessment data says, “No.” Here is where and how your choices may run into high potential talent mistakes and not measure up to fulfill your hopes and expectations.

 Can you say with confidence that Chris and Alex have the characteristics that will allow them to be successful in more senior and responsible positions?